JetBrains/guide/site/go/tips/navigate-test-in-table-test/index.md

 **How to use:**

-If you need to review the parameters for a certain test case, then you can use the **Jump to source**, _F4 on Windows/Linux_ or _⌘ + ↓ on macOS_ feature to do so.
+If you need to review the parameters for a certain test case, then you can use the **Jump to source**, <kbd>⌘↓</kbd> (macOS) / <kbd>F4</kbd> (Windows/Linux) feature to do so.
 You can also double-click on the subtest name in the UI and it will perform the same action.

-<span class="tag is-rounded">New in 2020.3</span>